StatProofBook/StatProofBook.github.io/contribute.md

 1. Login to GitHub and fork the [repository](https://github.com/StatProofBook/StatProofBook.github.io) belonging to this website.
 2. In the subfolder "Proofs", duplicate the file "-temp-.md" and rename it to "\[shortcut\].md" where "shortcut" is an abbreviation of your proof.
-3. Paste your LaTeX proof into the lower half of this new file (starting from line 35).
-4. Fill in the proof metadata in the upper half of that document (up until line 33).
+3. Rewrite this template to become the proof of your theorem and fill in the proof metadata in the header of that document (enclosed by "---").
-5. (optional:) Edit the file "/Indexes/Table_of_Contents.md" to include a link to "/Proofs/\[shortcut\].md" in the corresponding section.
+4. (optional:) Edit the file "/Indexes/Table_of_Contents.md" to include a link to "/Proofs/\[shortcut\].html" in the corresponding section.
-6. (optional:) Run the Python script "update.py" that rewrites the index pages which are linked to on the homepage.
+5. (optional:) Run the Python script "update.py" that rewrites the index pages which are linked to on the homepage.
+6. Commit your changes using the subject "added proof "[shortcut]"" and an arbitrary description.
+7. Launch a pull request with the subject "added proof "[shortcut]"" and an arbitrary comment.
-7. Launch a pull request.
-Your branch with the new proof will then be merged into the master branch and become live.
+8. Your branch with the new proof will then be merged into the master branch and become live.
-8. The proof that you wrote will link to your GitHub profile.
+9. The proof that you wrote will link to your GitHub profile.
 Additionally, you can earn money!